cotes2020/jekyll-theme-chirpy/_posts/02Security/Prometheus/2020-12-21-Prometheus.md

     // Help string.
 Each Desc with the same fqName must have the same
     // dimHash.
     dimHash uint64
-    // err is an error that occured during construction.
+    // err is an error that occurred during construction.
 It is reported on
     // registration time.
     err error
 }